ms-iot/ROSOnWindows/docs/Turtlebot/Turtlebot3.md

 roslaunch turtlebot3_gazebo turtlebot3_gazebo_cartographer_demo.launch
 ```

-After a few moments, you will see Gazebo running a simulated world with your simulated turtlebot, RViz running the mapping progress, and a simulation node to drive the turtlebot random walking.
+After a few moments, you will see Gazebo running a simulated world with your simulated TurtleBot, RViz running the mapping progress, and a simulation node to drive the TurtleBot random walking.

 ![](../Assets/Turtlebot3_Gazebo_SLAM.gif)

-## Run Turtlebot3 with Sensors connected to your development machine.
+## Run TurtleBot3 with Sensors connected to your development machine.
-If you have Turtlebot3 hardware, you can plug the sensors directly into your development machine to iterate on fuctionality with
+If you have TurtleBot3 hardware, you can plug the sensors directly into your development machine to iterate on fuctionality with
 your development machine.
 Perform the steps to set up the launch file for your development system.

 In one command window, start `roscore`.

-In another command window, launch the turtlebot robot code.
+In another command window, launch the TurtleBot robot code.

 ```no-highlight
 roslaunch turtlebot3_bringup turtlebot3_robot.launch